 - Clinical science

-- Definition: fractures in which the fracture line is either absent, or does not completely traverse the width of the bone (an intact periosteum and cortex is seen on at least one side of the bone)
+- Definition: fractures in which the fracture line is either absent or does not completely traverse the width of the bone (an intact periosteum and cortex are seen on at least one side of the bone)

-- Mechanism of injury: usually a result of an indirect force applied along the long axis of bones such as the radius, ulna, or fibula (e.g, fall on an outstretched hand, fall from a height)
+- Mechanism of injury: : usually a result of indirect axial force (e.g., fall on an outstretched hand, fall from a height) that leads to bending stress (greenstick fracture) or impaction (torus fracture)

 |Type of incomplete fracture||Radiographic findings||Most common site||Treatment|